wingedrhino/DistroSetup/setup-helpers/Fedora/README.md

 It doesn't cover everything but very few manual steps are needed next.

-Until I'm confident that things work, I wouldn't add the ```-y``` switch to dnf commands to run them without intervention, so do keep an eye on your screen while the commands run to occasionally inspect things.
-You may want to run the steps manually by copy pasting.
+Until I'm confident that things work, I wouldn't add the `-y` switch to dnf commands to run them without intervention, so do keep an eye on your screen while the commands run to occasionally inspect things.
+You may want to run the steps manually by copy pasting from the script.

 ### Docker Issue